SarahBorgelt/BucketList/README.md

 ### 2. Configure PostgreSQL
 In the application.properties (src/main/resources/application.properties) file,
-update the datasource password to your PostgreSQL password and ensure that the database exists on your machine.
+update the datasource username and password to your PostgreSQL credentials.

+### 3. Create the database
+In PostgreSQL, create a database entitled "BucketList".
+Once created, right-click on it and select "Query Tool".
+Click on the folder icon to open a folder and navigate to the "BucketList.sql" file in the root directory.
+Open the "BucketList.sql" file and execute the script to create the necessary columns.

+- *It should be noted that if you already have a table entitled "bucket_item", that table will be deleted and a new one will be created.
+Proceed with caution.*

-### 3. Start the application
+### 4. Start the application
-**macOS/Linux:** Double-click the startBucketList.command file in the project folder to launch the app in a terminal.
+- **macOS/Linux:** Double-click the startBucketList.command file in the project folder to launch the app in a terminal.

-**Windows:** Double-click the startBucketList.bat file to launch the app.
+- **Windows:** Double-click the startBucketList.bat file to launch the app.

-### 4. The app will start on http://localhost:8080
+### 5. The app will start on http://localhost:8080